lrh12580/lrh12580.github.io/_pages/about.md

 Education
 ======
-* Ph.D. in in Electircal and Computer Engineering, The University of Texas at Austin, 2019 - 2025 (expected)
+* Ph.D. in Electircal and Computer Engineering, The University of Texas at Austin, 2019 - 2025 (expected)
 * M.S. in Electircal and Computer Engineering, The University of Texas at Austin, 2019 - 2024
 * B.S. in Computer Science, Shandong University, 2015 - 2019